HP319193/prisme.ai/docs/docs/en/examples/create-own-integration.md

 #### Step 3: Version and Push Your Workspace

 1. Test your setup thoroughly to ensure everything works as expected.
-2. Navigate to your workspace settings, click on "Pull" to create a new version.
+2. Navigate to your workspace settings, click on "Push" to create a new version.
 This action automatically archives the current state, facilitating easy updates or rollbacks.

 ![Pull](https://prismeai-uploads-prod.oss.eu-west-0.prod-cloud-ocb.orange-business.com/v-bucRV/MRLovKFBFrNffCOz6gecZ.Screenshot-2024-04-09-at-23.15.59.png "Pull")
 Learn more about [Version Control](https://docs.eda.prisme.ai/en/workspaces/versioning/) and [RBAC](https://docs.eda.prisme.ai/en/workspaces/security/) to manage access and permissons.